-Improving road safety remains a fundamental part of our LTCP.
+Improving road safety is a fundamental part of our LTCP.
 There has been a long term downward trend in reported collisions and injuries in the county.
 It is important that we continue this trend and minimise road danger for all users.
+This chapter builds on our heathy place shaping proposals and outlines our target to have zero, or as close as possible, road fatalities or life-changing injuries by 2050.